openmultiplayer/web/docs/scripting/resources/boneid.md

 :::note

-To be used with [SetPlayerAttachedObject](../functions/SetPlayerAttachedObject).
+This page contains all of the bone IDs used by [SetPlayerAttachedObject](../functions/SetPlayerAttachedObject).

 :::